Anchialine system: Tectonic faulting formation

 Tectonic faulting in coastal areas is a less common formation process for anchialine systems.
 In volcanic and seismically activity areas, faults in coastal environments can be intruded by saline groundwater resulting in anchialine systems.
 Submerged coastal tectonic faults caused by volcanic activity are observed in Iceland and in the Galapagos Islands, where they are known as "grietas," which translates to "cracks."
 Faulted anchialine systems can also form from tectonic uplift processes in coastal regions.
-The Ras Muhammad Crack area in Israel is an anchialine pool created by an earthquake in 1968 from the uplift of a fossil reef.
+The Ras Muhammad Crack area in Egypt is an anchialine pool created by an earthquake in 1968 from the uplift of a fossil reef.
 The earthquake resulted in a fault opening approximately 150 meters from the coastline, which filled with saline groundwater creating an anchialine pool with water depths of up to 14 meters.
 Deep anchialine pools created by faulting from the uplift of a reef limestone block are also seen on the island of Niue in the Central Pacific.